sei-curiosity/week04day02-rubyMethods/README.md

   * `super` is one possible exception
 * **Do** use parens for every method except for DSLs (and a small list of other common methods)
   * `attr_reader`, `puts`, `require`, `include`, `it`, `has_many`, ...

+**Lab**

+Create a method that asks the user to enter their name and displays a greeting that includes the entered name. (ex: Welcome, Maha!)